 Upstairs in the main hotel building, a wide shuttered gallery leads to the former college rooms.
 The Standard Rooms (History, Geography and Arts) are light and airy, thanks to high-beamed ceilings and large windows, looking out towards Galle.
 Beds are on raised platforms covered with silk bedspreads and cushions.

 The other Deluxe Rooms are situated in two separate wings: one is connected to the main hotel via the courtyard, the other is just across a small quiet street.
 Their style is modern but classic and bathrooms are particularly luxurious with walk-in showers and freestanding bathtubs.
-Each wing has a communal living and dining space, plus a well-equipped kitchen, and guests can move freely between the communal spaces of all 3 buildings.
+Each wing has a communal living and dining space, plus a well-equipped kitchen, and guests can move freely between the communal spaces of all three buildings.